Adikteev/CrossDK/README.md

 ### Overlay Usage

 All you need to do in order to display an overlay is to retrieve your `UIWindow` object and call the `display` function.
 Then call it in the `viewDidAppear`.
-You can choose the overlay type between `.banner` or `.mid_size`, its position between `.bottom` or `.bottomRaised` and decide to display it with or without a close button.
+You can choose the overlay format between `.banner` or `.mid_size`, its position between `.bottom` or `.bottomRaised` and decide to display it with or without a close button.

 ```swift
 import CrossDK